Nonlocality without entanglement in exclusion of quantum states: Preliminaries

-\begin{definition} \textbf{Strong antidistinguishability of quantum states} denotes the task of antidistinguishability such that all outcomes of optimum measurement exhaust the set of states.
-In this case, none of the operators $\{M_k\}_k$ is a null operator. \end{definition} It is clear that the strongly antidistinguishable set is always an antidistinguishable set.
+\emph{Strong antidistinguishability} denotes the task of antidistinguishability such that all outcomes of optimum measurement exhaust the set of states.
+In this case, none of the operators $\{M_k\}_k$ is a null operator.

-For a set with pairwise non-orthogonal states, antidistinguishability and strong antidistinguishability are the same condition.
+From the definition itself, we can make the following observation. \begin{obs} Strongly antidistinguishable set is always an antidistinguishable set but an antidistinguishable set may not be strongly antidistinguishable set. \end{obs} This last statement can be easily verified from the set $\mathbbm{S}_2$.
+The set $\mathbbm{S}_2$ is not strongly antidistinguishable, though the set is antidistinguishable.
+But the set $\mathbbm{S}_1$ is strongly antidistinguishable. \begin{example} Let us take another set of states $\mathbbm{S}_3$ as follows:

+\end{example} From observation \ref{o1}, this set is obviously antidistinguishable.
+But can this set be strongly antidistinguishable?
+The answer is affirmative.
+The POVM elements of the optimum measurement are: